salask24/horiseon-challenge/README.md

 Description:

-Refactored the website to make it accessible.
+Refactored the Horiseon website to help avoid litigation by making it accessible for people with disabilities meeting accessibility standards.

 Changes made: